yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/common-code.md

 ## Create a procedure to create the set of tables into which to insert paths and filtered paths

-It will be useful to insert the paths that the code examples for the various kinds of graph generate so that subsequent ad _hoc_ queries can be run on these results.
-For example (see _["restrict_to_shortest_paths()"](#cr-restrict-to-shortest-paths-sql)_), it is interesting to generate the set of shortest paths to the distinct reachable nodes.
+It will be useful to insert the paths that the code examples for the various kinds of graph generate into a table so that subsequent ad _hoc_ queries can be run on these results.
+For example, it is interesting to generate the set of shortest paths to the distinct reachable nodes (see _["restrict_to_shortest_paths()"](#cr-restrict-to-shortest-paths-sql)_).
 Because all these tables have the same shape and constraints, it is best to use dynamic SQL issued from a procedure to create them.

 Notice that, in order to ensure that every computed path is unique, a unique index is created on the _"path"_ column.
 However, [GitHub Issue #6606](https://github.com/yugabyte/yugabyte-db/issues/6606) currently prevents the direct creation of an index on an array.
 The workaround is to create the index on the `text` typecast of the array.
 However,  the naïve attempt: